maxxiimo/the-front-end-manifesto/appendix-1.md

 #### Version Control

 In the Rails world Git and Github are the versioning sytem and service of choice.
-Here are the steps I follow when creating a new Rails application:
+Here are the steps to follow when creating a new Rails application:

     $ rails new <name>
     Switch to new project folder.